barnjamin/arc3.xyz/README.md

 I did try to create one with mkcert but browser still complained that CA was invalid.

-The Wallet Session connection is provided by https://github.com/barnjamin/algorand-session-wallet  and supports AlgoSigner, MyAlgo, WalletConnect (kinda) and an Insecure Wallet (don't use with mainnet accts)
+The Wallet Session connection is provided by https://github.com/barnjamin/algorand-session-wallet  and supports AlgoSigner, MyAlgo, WalletConnect (kinda) and an Insecure Wallet (don't use with MainNet accts)

-The IPFS storage is provided by https://web3.storage/ (thanks!)